Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 Try to get the person to drink at least 6 glasses of liquid a day.

 Besides water, other good sources of liquid include:

 - Juice, especially prune juice

 - Liquid cereal, such as Cream of Wheat®

 Have the person eat foods high in fiber.
 Foods like dried apricots, raisins, or prunes; some dry cereals; or soybeans might help ease constipation.

-If possible, make sure that the person gets some exercise each day, such as walking.
+If possible, make sure that the person gets some exercise (PDF, 850K) each day, such as walking.
 Call the doctor if you notice a change in the person's bowel habits.